emmet-jones/New-SA-MP-callbacks/README.md

 forward OnPlayerTargetPlayer(playerid, targetid, weaponid);

-// Called when a player explicitly disables textdraw selection mode. forward OnPlayerDisableCursor(playerid);
+// Called when a player explicitly disables textdraw selection mode. forward OnPlayerDisableCursor(playerid, hovercolor);

-// Calls when a player shoots more ammo than their weapon's clip can hold. forward OnPlayerAntiReload(playerid, weaponid);
+// Called when a player shoots more ammo than their weapon's clip can hold. forward OnPlayerAntiReload(playerid, weaponid);

+// Called when a player's animation finishes. forward OnPlayerAnimationFinish(playerid, animlib[], animname[]);
 ```

 Functions